 - If that means calling government officials to account for their misbehaviors that, instead of helping solve problems, actually make them worse, let’s do that.

-Research is proving that respect, trust, acknowledgment, empathy, and compassion work, but only when human beings stop seeing “us” and “them” – whether that’s us and Veterans or us and suicidal people.
+Research is proving that respect, trust, acknowledgment, empathy, and compassion work, but only when human beings stop seeing “us” and “them” – whether that’s us and Veterans or us and suicidal people, that’s a misguided view.

 If enough of us perceive suicide as a human response to inhumanity, we can make a difference.
 We can make this difference by offering our fellow human beings something that government never can and never will: a sense of belonging.